ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 </center>

-Indeed, what these mathematicians surrounding the 18th Century had discovered is that calculating arc-lengths of ellipses most naturally involved thinking about the problem in an algebraically closed field such as the complex numbers $\mathbb C$, where the problem is translated to one with doubly periodic structure.
+Indeed, what these mathematicians surrounding the 18th Century had discovered is that calculating arc-lengths of ellipses naturally involved thinking about the problem in an algebraically closed field such as the complex numbers $\mathbb C$, where the problem is translated to one with doubly periodic structure.
 This structure is isomorphic to that of a torus.